atgeirr/open-gaming-stuff/mage-wizard-tradition.md

   * You may cast any spell in your spellbook even if you have not prepared it.
 You must expend a spell slot as normal.
 You regain this ability after taking a long rest.
-  * You can use your Arcane Recovery every time you take a short rest.